 Interested psychologists may contact an approved network provider directly.
 A list of providers can be obtained through the list below.
 If you choose to contact a network provider for an assessment, please identify yourself as a psychologist seeking service through OPA-CAP.

 Applications are being solicited and reviewed.
 As network providers are approved, their contact information will be noted below.

-Network providers have agreed to waive fees for the first 2 (two) sessions.
-The fee structure for subsequent visits will be negotiated between the client and the provider.
+The fee structure for visits will be negotiated between the client and the provider.

 Interested in becoming a OPA-CAP network provider?

-The OPA-CAP maintains a network of licensed Ohio psychologists who agree to accept at least one new referral per year and to offer two initial sessions at no charge to new patients.
+The OPA-CAP maintains a network of licensed Ohio psychologists who agree to accept at least one new referral per year.
 An OPA-CAP network provider agrees to abide by all policies and procedures promulgated by the subcommittee, including requirements for provider eligibility and participation in ongoing continuing education.
 Providers warrant that all work will be consistent with the highest ethical and professional practice standards and with pertinent laws and regulations.

 Acceptance as Network Provider: